 - High blood pressure

 Unfortunately, snoring often impacts others as well.
 Snoring can disrupt the sleep of loved ones, placing strain on relationships and driving partners to sleep in separate rooms.

-Can I treat my snoring without surgery?
+How can I stop snoring?
+Can I treat snoring without surgery?

 The good news is that for many people snoring can be treated with minimally invasive procedures that are routinely performed in an office setting, allowing patients to return to normal activities the same day.
 Treatment options depend on the source of your obstruction(s).